AGameAnx/dok-repo/patches/jaraci/jaraci.md

         * Range: `1250 => 1300`

 **Ranged calibration**
 > *This upgrade has seen very little use throughout the game's history.
-Effectiveness buffs to make it more desirable.*
+Effectiveness buffs to make it more desirable.
+Cost increase to make it less oppressive in the early and mid game.*

-* Cost: `250CU 150RU => 200CU 200RU`
+* Cost: `250CU 150RU => 200CU 230RU`
 * Research time: `60s => 45s`
 * Range bonus: `300 => 370`
 * Max speed penalty: `66% => 50%`